 When a player has one face-up tile remaining, they will yell “peel!” and the other players will take a tile from the letters in a pile.
 You can say ‘dump’ to return one of your tiles to the pile, but when you do this, you have to take three more tiles now to continue playing.
 The winner is the first player to form words with all of their tiles in a connected grid and to yell out ‘bananas!’.

 Perfect for the great outdoors, Glow-In-The-Dark Capture The Flag is one of the favorite camping games for kids and is ideal for large groups of any size.
 Start by dividing up into two teams.
-Make sure each glowing flag is set up and that each player has 2 glow bracelets on their wrists.
+Make sure each glowing flag is set up, and each player has 2 glow bracelets on their wrists.

 Players will run to the opposite side to capture the flag, but they can be tagged and sent to jail.
 It’s an enjoyable game of high energy and strategy, where one team wins when the flag is securely captured and brought to the winner's side of the field successfully.